gclayburg/buildfarm/DockerImages.md

 `jenkinsdata` is a Docker [data volume container] that is used by `jenkinsmaster` We are using it to preserve the [JENKINS_HOME] directory between Jenkins server restarts.
 Our [JENKINS_HOME] at /var/jenkins_home is the only persistent directory in the `jenkinsmaster` image.

-You will also see we are building an image named `jenkinssuper`.
-This image is essentially a copy of the [official Jenkins docker image] version 1.651.3 with the `VOLUME` instruction removed from its Dockerfile.
-The reason we do this is so that we can add files to this data volume without jumping through hoops.
-Things can get a little complicated with you build a docker images derived from a parent that has a VOLUME instruction.
-More on this issue [here](https://github.com/jenkinsci/docker/issues/271)

 # Jenkins Slaves
 We are using the Jenkins [docker-plugin] for launching Jenkins slaves and the Jenkins pipeline style builds.
-The way this works is that the Jenkinsfile in our project we are building will reference a node with a node label.
+The way this works is that the `Jenkinsfile` in our project we are building will reference a node with a node label.
 At build time, Jenkins will match this label with a container label configured with the [docker-plugin].
 We'll get into configuring that part later.

 The docker-compose services we built for our Jenkins slave are these:
 ```sh